caarmen/porter-stemmer/README.md

 Using the library:
 -----------------
 The library is not yet available on jcenter.
+For now, it is available on bintray.
+Add the `http://dl.bintray.com/caarmen/maven` repository to your build file.

-When it is available (soon), you may include it in your project:
+To include the library in your project:

 maven: